Frogs in the Garden

 What can you do to help frogs in your neighbourhood, and how can you encourage them into your backyard?

 Frogs don’t live everywhere.
 Each kind of frog has specific requirements for all types of things, like water, temperature, humidity and even barometric pressure.
-Some have interesting habits like burrowing underground, or breeding only in running water.
+Some have interesting habits like burrowing underground, or breeding only in still water.

 Frogs need insects to eat, humidity, hiding places and a suitable place to breed.
 Grow lots of plants of various heights in your garden.
 Keep the yard well watered.
 Mulching the garden beds and keeping a compost heap will attract insects.
 Frogs love vegetable gardens and greenhouses.
 Avoid using garden chemicals, as frogs absorb chemicals through their skins easily and may eat poisoned insects.